Skip to main content

 Quiz: Test your flu shot knowledge

 This is unclear, and research is ongoing.
-In one study of younger adults (18 to 49 years old), flu antibodies decreased slowly over 18 months after they got their shots.
-Another study of the same age group showed that antibody levels remained high enough to be effective throughout the whole flu season, or 5 to 6 months after vaccination.
+In one study of younger adults (ages 18 to 49), flu antibodies decreased slowly over 18 months after they got their shots.
+Another study of the same age group showed that antibody levels remained high enough to be effective throughout the whole flu season — or 5 to 6 months after vaccination.
+Similar research supports several months of protection in older adults as well.

 You should get the flu shot each year at least 2 weeks before the flu virus starts spreading in your community.
-In the Northern Hemisphere (where the U.S. is located), the flu shot typically becomes available around September of each year.
+Flu season is typically October to May in the Northern Hemisphere (where the U.S. is located).
+So, the flu shot usually becomes available around September of each year.

 Who should not get a yearly flu shot?

-Almost everyone should get a yearly flu shot.
+Almost everyone (except infants) should get a yearly flu shot.
 The only reason not to get the standard flu shot is if you’ve had a severe reaction to the flu shot or any components of the flu shot in the past.
+If you’ve had Guillain-Barré syndrome in the past, speak with a healthcare professional first.

-There are other versions of the flu vaccine (like the flu vaccine that you can get as a nasal spray) that have different guidelines.
-Check out our article on flu vaccine options and ingredients
+There are other versions of the flu vaccine (like the flu nasal spray vaccine) that have different guidelines.
+Check out our article on flu vaccine options and ingredients.

 Frequently asked questions

 The flu shot can cause some short-lived side effects that can make you feel sick.
-This is a normal reaction and a sign that your immune system is making antibodies to help prevent future infections.
+This is a normal reaction.
+It’s a sign that your immune system is making antibodies to help prevent future infections.
 But you can't get the flu from the flu vaccine.
 Some people can have an allergic reaction to the flu shot, but this is rare.

 Yes, you can get a flu shot if you have a mild illness, like a common cold or other upper respiratory tract infection.
 But if you aren’t sure what’s causing your symptoms, it’s best to check with your primary care provider.
 They may recommend that you reschedule your flu shot until your symptoms have improved.

 No, a regular flu shot doesn’t give you protection against bird flu viruses.
-But the CDC is working on developing a vaccine against bird flu to be prepared in case it’s necessary in the future.
 For now, the best way to protect against bird flu is to avoid coming into contact with wild birds and to thoroughly cook poultry before eating it.
+Ongoing work on a vaccine against bird flu was recently canceled by the Department of Health and Human Services.

 The bottom line